evanxd/Block-Swap/README.md

 Features
 ===
-Basic Javascript only
+- Uses only core Javascript

+Browser Supprt:
-Firefox 21 Support
+- Firefox 21
-Chrome 27.0.1453.110 Support
+- Chrome 27.0.1453.110
+- Safari 6.0.5 (8536.30.1)
+- Opera 12.12

 Bugs
 =====
-- When the window is loaded, sometimes the puzzle does not visually appear.
-Clicking on the puzzle will render the pieaces.
+- Sometimes the Puzzle.Init function does not fire properly making the puzzle image not load unless the canvas is clicked.

-- Timer doesnt always reset when hitting "0".

-- Timer some times will trim extra seconds and not show a consistent countdown.

 To Do
 ===